Thomas E. Dewey: Early life and family

-On June 16, 1928, Dewey married Frances Eileen Hutt.
-They met in Chicago in 1923, when Dewey took singing lessons during a summer course offered by Percy Rector Stephens, for whom Hutt worked as a secretary.
-A native of Sherman, Texas who was raised in Sherman and in Sapulpa, Oklahoma, she was valedictorian of her 1920 high school class.
+On June 16, 1928, Dewey married Frances Eileen Hutt, whom he met in Chicago in 1923 during a summer singing course at Percy Rector Stephens.
+A native of Sherman, Texas, who was raised in Sherman and in Sapulpa, Oklahoma, she was valedictorian of her 1920 high school class.
 Hutt was a singer and stage actress; after their marriage she dropped her acting career.
 They had two sons, Thomas E. Dewey Jr. and John Martin Dewey.

-Although Dewey served as a prosecutor and District Attorney in New York City for many years, his home from 1939 until his death was a large farm, called "Dapplemere," located near the town of Pawling some 65 mi north of New York City.
+Although Dewey served as a prosecutor and District Attorney in New York City for many years, his home from 1939 until his death was a large farm, called "Dapplemere", near the town of Pawling some 65 mi north of New York City.
 According to biographer Richard Norton Smith, Dewey "loved Dapplemere as [he did] no other place", and Dewey was once quoted as saying that "I work like a horse five days and five nights a week for the privilege of getting to the country on the weekend."
-In 1945, Dewey told a reporter that "my farm is my roots ... the heart of this nation is the rural small town."
+In 1945, Dewey told a reporter that "my farm is my roots ... the heart of this nation is the rural small town".
 Dapplemere was part of a tight-knit rural community called Quaker Hill, which was known as a haven for the prominent and well-to-do.
-Among Dewey's neighbors on Quaker Hill were the famous reporter and radio broadcaster Lowell Thomas, the Reverend Norman Vincent Peale, and the legendary CBS News journalist Edward R. Murrow.
+Among Dewey's neighbors on Quaker Hill were reporter and radio broadcaster Lowell Thomas, the Reverend Norman Vincent Peale, and CBS News journalist Edward R. Murrow.

-During his twelve years as governor, Dewey also kept a New York City residence and office in Suite 1527 of the Roosevelt Hotel.
+During his twelve years as governor, Dewey also kept a New York City residence and office in the Roosevelt Hotel.
 Dewey was an active, lifelong member of the Episcopal Church.

 Dewey was a lifelong Republican, and in the 1920s and 1930s, he was a party worker in New York City, eventually rising to become Chair of The New York Young Republican Club in 1931.
-When asked in 1946 why he was a Republican, Dewey replied, "I believe that the Republican Party is the best instrument for bringing sound government into the hands of competent men and by this means preserving our liberties...
+When asked in 1946 why he was a Republican, Dewey replied, "I believe that the Republican Party is the best instrument for bringing sound government into the hands of competent men and by this means preserving our liberties ...
 But there is another reason why I am a Republican.
 I was born one."